 The Neighbourhood Plan identifies the sites for housing development (policy HO3).
 In addition to these allocations, there is also housing that has been built ahead of the SRNDP or has obtained planning permission.
 Infill development will be considered acceptable within the built up area, subject to the provisions of Policy HO3 and other material planning considerations.
-Additional allocations will be made if the identified housing sites do not proceed and the SRNDP will be reviewed at least every 5 years to ensure deliverability of the allocations.
+Additional allocations will only be made if the identified housing sites do not proceed and the SRNDP will be reviewed at least every 5 years to ensure deliverability of the allocations.

 New housing development will be required to ensure that local infrastructure is provided and/or improved in relation to the size and scale of the development proposed.
-This requirement will apply to all infrastructure, and with particular attention to education provision, flood prevention (fluvial and surface water) and car parking/congestion in the village.